On Commonsense Cues in BERT for Solving Commonsense Tasks: The Presence of Knowledge

-In theory, if link weights for each attention head are randomly distributed, the average \textsc{Maw} accuracy and the maximum \textsc{Maw} accuracy should be both $acc^{baseline} = \frac{\sum_{d=1}^D \frac{e_s - b_s}{|q|}}{D}$, which reflects the fact that the representation does not contain explicitly correlation between the answer concept and its related question concept.
+which reflects the fact that the representation does not contain explicit correlation between the answer concept and its related question concept.
 In contrast, \textsc{Maw} accuracies significantly better than this baseline indicates that commonsense knowledge is contained in the representation.